Sohail-44/Predictive-Modeling-of-IT-Help-Desk-Ticket-Escalations/README.md

 # COMP 112 Final Project

 For our research project, we decided to investigate tickets submitted to an IT help desk of an Italian software company.
+We utilized R.

 Our research question can broadly be described as "what are the most important factors in deciding whether or not a ticket should be escalated?"
 In other words, what characteristics of a ticket 'mark' it for escalation?